Sarasota County, Florida: Sports and recreation

 Sarasota County is home to Ed Smith Stadium, where the Baltimore Orioles currently have spring training.
 The Orioles also have minor league facilities at Twin Lakes Park.
 In January 2017, the Braves announced a formal agreement to move their Spring Training home to North Port.
 CoolToday Park opened on March 24, 2019.

+Sarasota County is home to the Sarasota Paradise, a soccer team established in 2023, competing in USL League Two.
+The team played its first two seasons at Cleland Stadium at Ihrig Field at Sarasota High.
+In its 2024 Season the Sarasota Paradise took home a Division championship and qualified for playoffs for the first time in the team's history on July 15, 2024.
+The City of Sarasota recognized August 19, 2024 as Sarasota Paradise Day to commemorate the achievement.

 Sarasota County is also home to Nathan Benderson Park.
 The facility has played host to the 2017 World Rowing Championships and subsequent World Rowing events in 2018 and 2019.
 It has also been the host of the 2016 Olympic Time Trials - Rowing and will host the delayed 2020 Olympic rowing time trials.
 NBP has also been the site of multiple NCAA national rowing championship regattas, the USRowing Youth National Championships, and other rowing regattas and dragon boat festivals since 2011.
 The park will host the 2021 U.S. Dragon Boat Federation National Championships and the 2022 International Dragon Boat Federation Club Crew World Championships, after holding the 2014 International Breast Cancer Paddlers Commission world regatta.

 Nathan Benderson Park is also the site of Olympic qualifying events in triathlon and paratriathlon, with several ITU Triathlon World Cup and Americas Triathlon Cup events over the years.
 Numerous community running and walking events, music and food festivals and other community events are held in the park, including the annual NBP Fireworks On The Lake, held every July 3, and NBP Trick Or Treat On The Lake, held the last week of October.